patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/interactivos.jpg)

 Note:
-Here we are in interactivos 2010.
+I applied, and here we are in interactivos 2010.
 I made great friends there, like Tomas Rawski, Joaquin Aras, Javier Bilatz, then Jorge Crowe, Guido Corallo, Leo Solas and Cris Reinaga.
-In that time I was working with a group of kids at the communal center of CALOS

 --